samwesto/Monte-Carlo-Redistricting/README.md

 ### Starting Points
-Using lifted Wasserstein distance embedded in a euclidean space, the algorithm finds a given number of dispered points from a given list distribution.
+Using lifted Wasserstein distance embedded in a euclidean space, the algorithm finds a given number of dispersed points from a given list distribution.
 This is a recommended method for generating starting points.
-For this purpose we recommned the Rodden Algorithm and its variate since they generate independent maps.
+For this purpose we recommend the Rodden Algorithm and its variate since they generate independent maps.

-#### Arguements
+#### Arguments
 adjlist: the adjacency relations between wards, sufficient to provide df['neighbours'].

 refdist: the distribution list that is output by one of the MCMC chains and contains the maps from which you wish to measure distance.